erincones/nextmoo/README.md

   - `eyes`: Custom cow eyes.
 Only the first two characters will be used.
 The default value is `oo`
   - `tongue`: Custom cow tongue.
 Only the first two characters will be used.
-The default value is a empty string.
+The default value is an empty string.
   - `wrap`: Wrap column.
 Where the message should be wrapped.
 The default value is 30 for website and 40 for API requests.
 To display the message exactly as provided (no wrap), use an empty string as wrap value.